Inhomogeneous driving in quantum annealers can result in orders-of-magnitude improvements in performance: Generalizations of the heuristic

 In the heuristic used in the paper, the key quantity in determining the anneal offsets to be applied on a particular qubit is its effective field averaged {\emph{uniformly}} over all possible neighboring spin values.
 However, this can be generalized to arbitrary {\emph{weighted}} averages in a straightforward way by introducing nonnegative weights, which sum to 1, for each qubit and each configuration of its neighboring spins.
 In other words, for each $i\in\{1,\dots,N\}$ and each $s_{j_1},\dots,s_{j_{N_i}}\in\{-1,+1\}$, we introduce a $p^i_{s_{j_1},\dots,s_{j_{N_i}}}$ such that

 and look the corresponding weighted average

-In \cite{DWAO}, it is proposed that these weights be chosen according to the frequency with which the corresponding configuration appears in the solutions returned by running the problem instance with the baseline schedule several times.
-They test their method on one problem instance of size $N=72$, and show that the strategy indeed improves performance.
-We leave it as an interesting possible route of research for the future to test this strategy on a broader class of problems, as well as larger problem sizes.
+In Ref.~\cite{DWAO}, it is proposed that these weights be chosen according to the frequency with which the corresponding configuration appears in the solutions returned by running the problem instance with the baseline schedule several times.
+They test their method on one problem instance of size $N=72$, and show that their strategy indeed improves performance.
+We note that random sampling approaches such as the one in Ref.~\cite{DWAO} present a modification to the heuristic in Eq.~(6) that could enable the heuristic to be tractable even when the hardware graph has a large maximum degree.
+Benchmarking such strategies on a broad set of problems is an interesting future direction one could pursue.

-We now discuss how the heuristic tested in this paper can be modified so that it is practically implementable even for fully-connected graphs.
-First, note that the computation defined in Eq. \eqref{generalization} can always be made tractable by setting a sufficient number of the weights to zero.
-Alternatively, note that the computation defined in Eq. \eqref{generalization} is tractable whenever $\max_{i\in\{1,\dots,N\}}N_i$ is sufficiently small (i.e., the underlying hardware graph is of sufficiently low maximal degree).
-This suggests the following possible modification.
-Instead of using each qubit's effective field, $\mathcal{F}_i(s_{i_1},\dots,s_{j_{N_i}})$, we use an approximation of its effective field in which only its interactions with a subset of its neighbors are taken into account.
-For example, let $s_{j'_1},\dots,s_{j'_{M}}\in\{-1,+1\}$ denote the configuration of a subset of the spins coupled to spin $i$ for some $M<N_i$ sufficiently small.
-We can make the approximation